Configure kube-proxy in Azure Kubernetes Service (AKS) (Preview)

 • udpTimeoutSeconds: Sets the timeout length value for idle UDP sessions.

-IPVS load balancing operates in each node independently and is only aware of connections flowing through the local node.
-This means that while LeastConnection results in a more even load under a higher number of connections, when a low amount of connections (# connects < 2 * node count) occur, traffic may be relatively unbalanced
+IPVS load balancing operates in each node independently and is only aware of connections that flow through the local node.
+This means that while LeastConnection results in a more even load under a higher number of connections, when a low number of connections occur (# connects < 2 * node count), traffic might be unbalanced.

 Use kube-proxy in a new or existing AKS cluster

-Changing the kube-proxy configuration may cause a slight interruption in cluster service traffic flow.
+A change to the kube-proxy configuration might cause a slight interruption in cluster service traffic flow.

 {